zype/zype-ios/RECIPE.md

 `define kSubscribeToWatchAdFree YES` not recommended

-seetting to yes will show an extra button where users would be able to login.
+setting to yes will show an extra button where users would be able to login.
 If users are logged in and have subscription the ads will not be shown.
-Please consult with

-Zype support on how to properly configure this feature in your property.
+Please consult with Zype support on how to properly configure this feature in your property.

 5. Downloads functionality for offline video playback